Understanding Radon Risks in Calgary Homes

 DIY Testing Kits

-Affordable DIY radon testing kits can be found at many hardware stores or online.
+Affordable DIY radon testing kits can be found in many hardware stores or online.
 These easy-to-use kits typically involve placing a device in your home for a few days before sending it to a lab for analysis.
 On average, DIY tests cost around $40 to $60.

 Professional Testing